 A further objection states that God’s sovereignty fails if we take this verse as “all men” rather than “all kinds” of men.
 Since verse 5 says Christ is the mediator between God and man if one refuses salvation, Christ’s work would have been seen as a failure, thus we can conclude it was His sovereign plan from the beginning that some men would reject salvation to avoid this unfavourable position.

 The problem is the position of failure is non-existent if we again provide cultural context.
 Since the nature of ancient relationships regarding a higher power and a lower class group was one based on patronage, a patron was hardly seen as a failure if the client rejected his care.
 Shame would have been on the client for rejecting such an offer, not on the patron.
 Likewise, God, being our patron, cannot be said to have failed if we refuse to accept His gift of salvation.
-The shame would be on our heads as our view of Hell in link three below confirms.
-God’s sovereignty would not be denounced in the slightest.
-In actuality, it would be affirmed (I will explore this further in the article on Unconditional Election).
+The shame and disgrace would be on our heads and God’s sovereignty would not be denounced in the slightest.